Belphemur/AdminCmd/src/main/resources/ReadMe.txt

 Files :
 -------
-Alias.yml -> Contain every Item alias you create inGame. banned.yml -> Contain the name of the banned player and the reason of the ban blacklist.yml -> Contain blacklisted items config.yml -> Config file items.csv -> Contain the default alias of Essentials kits.yml -> Contain the kits. muted.yml -> Like banned, but for muted players. commands.yml -> Contain the command you want to disable, prioritize and your alias for each commands.
+Alias.yml -> Contain every Item alias you create inGame. blacklist.yml -> Contain blacklisted items config.yml -> Config file
+items.csv -> Contain the default alias of Essentials kits.yml -> Contain the kits.
+commands.yml -> Contain the command you want to disable, prioritize and your alias for each commands.